 Kodiak Copper – Annual Investor Letter

-With the best wishes for a happy, healthy and prosperous 2023!
+With the best wishes for a happy and prosperous year 2021!

 Claudia Tornquist, President & CEO

-Jeff Ward, P.Geo, Vice President Exploration and the Qualified Person as defined by National Instrument 43-101, has reviewed, and approved the technical information contained in this release.
+Jeff Ward, P.Geo, Vice President Exploration and a Qualified Person under National Instrument 43-101, has reviewed and approved the technical information contained in this release.